-- Pets.
+- Pet Policy.
 If a landlord only allows certain types of pets, or no pets at all, it may be included in this document.
-Details such as the amount paid for a pet deposit should also be listed.
+Details such as the amount paid for a refundable pet deposit or non-refundable pet fee should also be listed.

 - Utilities.
 Are some or all utilities covered by your rent?
 What are you expected to pay separately?
 This information needs to be outlined as part of your lease.

 - Maintenance.
 Policies pertaining to maintenance on the property can also be part of your lease.
-For example, if you have a yard, you may be held responsible for keeping it tidy.
-Make sure you are aware of anything you will be held responsible for.
+For example, if you have a yard, you may be held responsible for cutting the lawn and keeping it tidy.
+Make sure you are aware of your responsibilities in the lease.

 Many states allow for both oral and written leases.
-However, an oral lease is almost impossible to prove in court, so the tenant should always request a copy of the agreement in writing.
+However, an oral lease is almost impossible to prove in court, so the tenant should always request a written agreement.